Generalization in diffusion models arises from geometry-adaptive harmonic representations: Introduction

-If DNN denoisers have inductive biases towards the GAHB approximation class, then they should perform poorly for distributions whose optimal bases are not GAHB.
+If DNN denoisers induce biases towards the GAHB approximation class, then they should perform sub-optimally for distributions whose optimal bases are not GAHBs.
 To investigate this, we train DNN denoisers on image classes supported on low-dimensional manifolds, for which the optimal denoising basis is only partially constrained.
-In these cases, an optimal denoiser (for small noise) should project a noisy image on the tangent space of the manifold.
-We observe that the DNN denoiser projects onto a close approximation of this subspace, but also partially retains content lying within a subspace spanned by a set of additional GAHB vectors.
-These suboptimal components reflect the GAHB inductive bias. \comment{ For a train set consisting of a single face image $x_0$ with varying intensity, the true distribution lies in the one-dimensional subspace which contains $x_0$.
-An optimal denoiser should project a noisy observation onto this subspace.
-We observe that the DNN denoiser approximates this solution, projecting onto an axis closely approximating $x_0$, but also partially retaining projections onto a set of GAHB vectors.
-These suboptimal components reflect the inductive bias.
-Second, we train the DNN on a dataset of images containing a disk with variable position and radius.
-The true distribution lies on a five-dimensional manifold, and the optimal denoiser (for small noise) should project onto the tangent space of this manifold.
-We observe that the DNN denoiser again contains a close approximation of this subspace, but in addition partially retains content lying within a subspace spanned by a set of additional GAHB vectors.
-Again, these suboptimal components reflect the GAHB inductive bias. } Finally, we train the DNN on a dataset of face images whose pixels are shuffled according to a random but fixed permutation.
-The optimal basis in this case is the shuffled optimal basis from the original face dataset, and the minimum MSE is equal to that of the unshuffled case.
-We find that the DNN denoiser has poor performance on the shuffled dataset, indicating that its score estimates are poor for classes whose optimal bases are outside the GAHB class.
+Specifically, an optimal denoiser (for small noise) should project a noisy image on the tangent space of the manifold.
+We observe that the DNN denoiser closely approximates this projection, but also partially retains content lying within a subspace spanned by a set of additional GAHB vectors.
+These suboptimal components reflect the GAHB inductive bias.